chainwayxyz/clementine-cli/README.md

 # Clementine CLI

 A wallet-agnostic command-line tool for interacting with Citrea, supporting secure Bitcoin deposits and withdrawals without requiring wallet connection.

 ## Features

-- Deposit and withdrawal flows for Citrea
+- Deposit to and withdrawal from Citrea
 - Airgapped key generation and signing
-- Bitcoin address and transaction utilities
+- Bitcoin address and transaction generator/signer utilities
-- Backend integration via HTTP (using reqwest)
+- Backend interaction via HTTP
-- Wallet-agnostic: no wallet connection required
+- Wallet-agnostic: No wallet connection required

 ## Installation